carriehuangjy/Kiddivax_scripts/Pilot_study/Influenza_Vaccine_Efficacy_HK_2009/README.md

 - `MCMC_function.r` produces the MCMC function used in the study.

-- `Figure_1to3.r` reproduces information for Figure 1-3.

 - `Table_1.r` shows the risk of influenza virus infection by individual characteristics in 425 adults and children.

-- `Table_2.r` shows the subtype-specific estimates of community probabilities of infection and SAPs for children and adults.
+- `Table_2.r` indicates the subtype-specific estimates of community probabilities of infection and SAPs for children and adults.

-- `eTable_2.r` reproduces information for eTable 2.

-- `eTable_3.r` reproduces information for eTable 3.

-- `eTable_4.r` reproduces information for eTable 4.

-- `eTable_5.r` reproduces information for eTable 5.
+- `Figure_1to3.r` presents the community probility of infection of children and adults.

+- `eTable_2.r` shows sample sizes and proportions infected in subgroup analyses excluding

+- `eTable_3.r` presents the estimates of the Community Probability of Infection and the Secondary Attack Proportion (SAP) for children and adults who did not receive seasonal vaccination.

+- `eTable_4.r` shows the estimates of the Community Probability of Infection and the Secondary Attack Proportion (SAP) for children and adults for pH1N1 excluding all individuals who had been infected with either seasonal A(H1N1) or A(H3N2).

+- `eTable_5.r` shows the estimates of the Community Probability of Infection and the Secondary Attack Proportion (SAP) for children and adults allowing individuals to be infected with more than one strain.

 ## Usage